 – Dizziness

-Before you begin your journey of dealing with Febriphobia, defeating it, and emerging as a fear-free winner, you need to understand the difference between disgust and fear.
+Before you begin your journey of dealing with febriphobia, defeating it, and emerging fear-free, you need to understand the difference between disgust and fear.
 Disgust is your emotional response to a stimulus in the form of rejection and repulsiveness.
 Anything that is considered improper, unpleasant, contaminated, or offensive, can trigger your aversion towards it.

 Fear, on the other hand, is the emotion that is evoked when you feel a sense of threat, pain, or danger from an object or situation.

-If you think you suffer from the latter when it comes to fevers, you are, unfortunately, suffering from Febriphobia.
-However, it is nothing to be shameful about, there are plenty of ways of dealing with it, treating it, and conquering it.
+If you think you suffer from the latter when it comes to fevers, you may, unfortunately, be suffering from febriphobia.
+However, it is nothing to be ashamed of.
+There are plenty of ways of dealing with it, treating it, and conquering it.

-Begin by talking about your phobia to a person you trust.
-Confiding your fears, no matter how irrational they may seem to you can help you deal with them.
-You can also write down your fears and triggers in a journal every time you experience your phobia.
+Begin by talking about your phobia with someone you trust.
+Confiding your fears, no matter how irrational they may seem to you, can help you deal with them.
+You can also write down your fears and triggers in a journal each time you experience your phobia.

 Exercising can also help.
-No matter how severe or gentle your mental and physical agonies are, exercising always helps by fighting off the symptoms, making your body stronger, and your mind healthier.
+No matter how severe or mild your mental and physical agonies are, exercising always helps by fighting off the symptoms, making your body stronger, and your mind healthier.

-Professional Help for the Fear of Fever – The Options Available
+Professional Help for the Fear of Fever: Options Available

-The most accepted, popular, and effective treatment method for Febriphobia is talking treatments.
-A simple session of counseling with a professional who can identify your behavioral changes and hold a one-on-one session recognizing your fears can diminish your phobia.
+The most accepted, popular, and effective treatment methods for febriphobia are talking treatments.
+A simple session of counseling with a professional who can identify your behavioral changes and hold a one-on-one session recognizing your fears can help diminish your phobia.

-Cognitive Behavioural Therapy: Your therapist identifies the negative thinking patterns that persist in your mind.
-These patterns can affect your perception of viewing things and situations that can amplify your fears.
+Cognitive behavioral therapy is a leading form of treatment for phobias, including febriphobia.
+Your therapist identifies the negative thinking patterns that persist in your mind.
+These patterns can affect your perception of things and situations that can amplify your fears.

-Exposure Therapy: You are exposed to your fears.
-You are encouraged to face your fears every day, little by little until you are no longer sensitive to the fear of fevers.
+Exposure therapy is another common phobia treatment.
+In exposure therapy, you’re exposed to your fears.
+You’re encouraged to face your fears each day, little by little, until you are no longer sensitive to the fear of fevers.

-Practicing something as simple and basic as breathing can help you calm your nerves.
-Meditation too can be extremely helpful in treating anxiety induced by the fear of fever.
-Write a journal.
+Practicing something as simple and basic as breathing can help calm you when faced with triggers of febriphobia.
+Meditation can be helpful as well in treating anxiety induced by the fear of fever.
+Write in a journal.
 Talk to friends.
 See a therapist.
 Pick a hobby.
 Expose yourself to your fears.

-There are some of the easiest ways out of living a life that is dominated by your fears.
-Inculcating such practices in your daily routine will help you to pacify the symptoms that are associated with your phobia and help you lead a better, healthier life in return.
+These are some of the best ways to overcome your fear of fevers.
+Including such practices in your daily routine will help you to ease the symptoms associated with your phobia and help you lead a better, healthier life.

 Final Words

-As much as you need to cope with your traumas and emerge from them victorious, it is crucial to not be very hard on yourself.
-Give yourself the time and allow the treatment you need to cope with your fears.
-Remember, even though your phobia cannot be completely cured, it can be diminished to a degree that does not adversely affect you anymore.
+As much as you need to cope with your traumas, try not to be too hard on yourself.
+Give yourself time to undergo the treatment you need to cope with your fears.
+Remember, even though your phobia may not be completely cured, it can be diminished to a degree that doesn’t adversely affect you anymore.
 There is always light at the end of the tunnel.